 Can Solar Panels be Installed Flat?

-Your solar panels will also be exposed to direct sunlight, which is the essence of putting them on the roof in the first place.
-If you use a low-pitch roof, you can still install solar panels and enjoy the power and affordability of solar energy.
+With a flat roof, your solar panels will still get direct sunlight, which is the whole point of putting them on the roof.
+So, even with a flat or a low-slope roof, you can still install solar panels and enjoy the power and affordability of solar energy.

-To fully harness the sun’s power, your solar panels must be installed at the best angle, facing the sun and soaking in as much sunlight as possible.
-This is because the photovoltaic cells or PV cells are hypersensitive but still need full access for maximum performance.
+But to fully harness the sun’s power, your solar panels must be installed at the best angle, facing the sun and soaking in as much sunlight as possible.
+This is because as much as the photovoltaic cells, or PV cells, are hypersensitive, they still need full sun exposure for maximum performance.

 In essence, you will know if you have been allowing your solar panels to receive enough sunlight if you regularly enjoy a solid six to twelve hours of electricity when the sun isn’t shining or at night.

 Your next option is a ballasted style.
-Here, you will place heavy items on the surface instead of drilling holes or using resin.
+This installation method involves the placement of heavy items on the surface instead of drilling holes or using resin.
 Ballasts will be placed on the top and sealed with cement to prevent wind from upturning the panels.
-It is important to allow an expert to determine the weight your solar panels need if you are choosing this method.
+It’s crucial to consult an expert to determine the right weight for your solar panels if you choose this method.

 Finally, if you have space and high parapet walls on your roof, you can install foundational solar panels, which will stay put.

-Solar panels should not be flat because they can collect water which will build up on the surface and damage the solar cells.
-So, it is much better to angle them; not too much – as little as three to four degrees tilt will ensure that rainwater continually glides off the surface.
-That is if you have a flat roof.
+Solar panels should not be flat because they can collect water, which will build up on the surface and damage the solar cells.
+So, it is much better to angle them; not too much – as little as three to four degrees tilt will ensure that rainwater continually glides off the surface if you have a flat roof.

-For the other type of roof, there is already a naturally structured tilt.
-Your preoccupation, in this case, should be installing the solar panels in the direction of the sunlight and not against it to maximize the energy the PV cells can act on.
+As for the other types of roof, there is already a naturally structured tilt.
+In this case, your preoccupation should be installing the solar panels in the direction of the sunlight and not against it to maximize the energy the PV cells can act on.

 Another reason solar panels need to be tilted is so that they easily capture solar energy for maximum performance.
 Unless the sun is perpendicular above your solar panels, you shouldn’t expect the typical six to twelve hours of sunlight a PVC system offers.